 Some personal information is considered sensitive information and includes:

 · any disabilities, illnesses or injuries you may have; and/or

 · any other health information.

-The Privacy Act allows the Association and the RTO to collect sensitive information which relates solely to Association members or people who have regular contact with the Association or RTO if the sensitive information relates to the Association’s or RTO’s activities.
-We will only collect sensitive information where we have received your consent to your personal information being collected, used, disclosed and stored by the Association or RTO in accordance with this Policy.
+The Privacy Act allows the Association to collect sensitive information which relates solely to Association members or people who have regular contact with the Association or RTO if the sensitive information relates to the Association’s We will only collect sensitive information where we have received your consent to your personal information being collected, used, disclosed and stored by the Association or RTO in accordance with this Policy.

 Where you provide information to the Association in relation to a job application the personal information you provide will only be collected, held, used and disclosed for the purposes of considering your potential employment with the Association.
 Where you provide the details of referees, you confirm that you have informed the referees that you are providing their contact information to the Association and they have consented to the Association contacting them and discussing the personal information you have provided in relation to the job application.

 We will collect personal information directly from you:

 · unless you have consented to the Association’s collection of your personal information from third parties - for example, from the ACTU, or your representatives; or